 As a private chef you learn what your best recipes are because they end up being everyone’s favorite recipes, requested time and time again, no matter who they are or how exciting their life is.
-This steak fajita recipe is my masterpiece—let’s make it tonight for your family.
+This steak fajita marinade recipe is my masterpiece, the perfect blend of mouth watering flavor and medium rare tenderness—let’s make it tonight for your family.

 What Meat Should I Buy For Fajitas:

 If you’re in the south and southwest you should experiment with skirt steak and flank steak until you know the difference, and develop a preference.

 I’ve gone back and forth my entire career as a chef and I have learned that some grocery stores just carry really crappy skirt steak.
 I’m no butcher, but my experience has been that certain grocery stores will hide the fat side down and sell you WAY MORE FAT than is reasonable on that cut of meat, and that’s why they package it fat side down.
 Crappy huh?